-

 Presentation

-The European Union is the most ambitious economic and political integration project under way in the world.
-Its position has gradually been asserting itself in the international context, raising it to the level of an effective actor in international relations.
-The aim of this curricular unit is to present and analyze the pillars of the European Union's foreign policy, as well as its main vectors.
+The curricular unit European Union as a Global Actor aims to provide students with a space for critical reflection on the challenges to governance and the international projection of the EU in a globalised and polarised world.
+The European Union is the most ambitious economic and political integration project underway in the world.
+Its position has gradually been asserting itself in the international context, raising the EU to the level of an effective actor in international relations.
+Taking an integrated approach to european studies and international relations, this course aims to present and analyse the pillars of the European Union's foreign policy, as well as its main vectors.

 -